PaloAltoNetworks/Splunk-Docs/troubleshoot.md

 Uses Data Model for acceleration.

 * Check acceleration settings in the data model under Settings &gt; Data Model &gt;
-  and fine the Palo Alto Networks datamodels. \(There may be 1 or 3 datamodels depending on the App version\)
+  and find the Palo Alto Networks datamodels. \(There may be 1, 3, or 4 datamodels depending on the App version\)

 * Verify that acceleration is enabled for all Palo Alto Networks datamodels.